our digital manufacturing ecosystem

 Book-binding PVA glue is appealing as a printing substrate because of its neutral pH and water solubility.
 A mixture of water and PVA glue (1:1 or 1:2 water to glue ratio is common) can suffice to help prints stick.
-This glue, along with the other types, can be applied over tape if one does not wish to dirty their printbed.
+This glue, along with the other types, can be applied over tape if you want to avoid getting your printbed dirty.

-White glue is more acidic than bookbinder’s glue and has more binders and solvents in it, making it substantially more sticky.
-Once again a dilution of glue and water is advisable to prevent prints sticking too well.
+White glue is more acidic than bookbinder’s glue and has more binders and solvents in it, making it substantially stickier.
+Once again, a dilution of glue and water can keep prints from sticking too well.

-Gluesticks can be another great solution.
-While the chemical composition of gluesticks are also inherently variable, almost any brand should provide a durable hold for 3D printing.
-It should be noted, however, that objects printed onto gluestick may be tricky to remove from the print-bed.
+Glue sticks can be another great solution.
+While the chemical composition of glue sticks is also inherently variable, almost any brand should provide a durable hold for 3D printing.
+It should be noted, however, that objects printed onto glue stick may be tricky to remove from the print-bed.

-Removing prints from the Print-Bed can arise when gluing enables the printed material to stick too well.
-If this is the case, a palette knife or glass scraper can aid in removing stuck objects.
-If this does not succeed, remove the print-bed (with object attached) from the printer and place in a kitchen freezer for 15-60 minutes.
+Removing prints from the print-bed can be tricky when gluing enables the printed material to stick too well.
+If this is the case, a palette knife or glass scraper can help remove stuck objects.
+If that doesn’t work, remove the print-bed (with object attached) from the printer and place it in a kitchen freezer for 15-60 minutes.
 This can sometimes loosen the hold of the adhesive, especially PVA glue.